 The requirements in terms of delay and interruption on PCell or activated SCell for configuring the SCell(s) at RRC Reconfiguration in activate state or in dormant state are specified without HO and also during RACH-less HO.

+Post-meeting note: It was noted after the meeting that the cover sheet had CR revision number.
+It was revised to R4-1811919.
+R4-1811919 was agreed.

 6.9.1.3 Dormant SCell state [LTE_euCA-Core]